electricimp/HTS221/README.md

 ### setResolution(*numTempSamples, numHumidSamples*)

-The *setResolution()* method sets the sensor's temperature and humidity resolution mode and takes two required parameters: an integer *numTempSamples*, the number of averaged temperature samples, and an integer *numHumidSamples*, the number of averaged humidity samples.
+The *setResolution()* method sets the sensor's temperature and humidity resolution mode and takes two required parameters: an integer *numTempSamples* which is the number of averaged temperature samples, and an integer *numHumidSamples*, the number of averaged humidity samples.
 The nearest supported sample rate less than or equal to the requested will be set.
 The actual temperature and humidity sample rates will be returned in a table with the keys *temperatureResolution* and *humidityResolution*.

-Supported temperature sample rates are 2, 4, 8, 16, 32, 64, 128, and 256.
+Supported temperature sample rates are 2, 4, 8, 16, 32, 64, 128 and 256.

-Supported humidity sample rates are 4, 8, 16, 32, 64, 128, 256, and 512.
+Supported humidity sample rates are 4, 8, 16, 32, 64, 128, 256 and 512.

 ```squirrel
 tempHumid.setResolution(8, 16);